Q: What types of fishing industry jobs are available in Alaska?

 Working as a deckhand, you can make substantially more if your boat has a good season.
 But, there is also the risk that you can make less.
 Due to all of the variables involved, we don't like to quote estimated deckhand earnings, but every year we are amazed at how much some of the deckhands make.

-Here are a couple articles from the various media sources:
+Here are a couple articles from the various media sources (some of these articles pretty old, but much of the information is still relevant):

 A: Yes you can, as long as you are able to procure a United States Work Visa.
 We are not experts at work visa issues and do not offer any support or assistance in this area.
 However, we have asked Alliance Abroad Group to put together a review of your work visa options: